Several years ago, a Forbes article brought to the forefront a notion that had long been circulating: people don’t leave jobs, they leave bosses.

 8 Ways Principals Drive Good Teachers Out

-1. They’re out of touch with the demands facing teachers.
+1. They’re out of touch with teaching and its demands.

 2. It’s clear they don’t actually want to be a school leader.